4th of July Word Wall Cards

 And, if you are interested in expanding your collection and giving your children variety and different opportunities to learn and develop their skills, combine this activity with my other 4th of July activities:

-I hope you and your preschoolers enjoy these coming holidays and July becomes a fun and memorable month for all of you.
+I hope you and your preschoolers enjoy these coming holidays and that July becomes a fun and memorable month for all of you.

 Be happy, safe, and creative.
 I wish you well.